splunk/minecraft-app/README.md

 #### Event Collector Configuration

-1. Confgiure the Splunk Http Event Collector as noted in the [Documentation](http://dev.splunk.com/view/event-collector/SP-CAAAE6M) for whatever port you like.
+1. Configure the Splunk HTTP Event Collector as noted in the [Documentation](http://dev.splunk.com/view/event-collector/SP-CAAAE6M) for whatever port you like.
 2. Ensure firewalls and NAT are properly configured if applicable
 3. Take note of the application key as you will need it later on

 #### Installing the LogToSplunk Plugin